The Footsteps of Jesus

 labors were theirs!
 What sacrifices!
 What sleepless vigilance!
 What

 overwhelming, all-consuming zeal!
-And has the Savior done less for us—than
+And has the Savior done less for us — than

 He did for them?
-Were the sufferings He bore for us less ignominious, His
+Were the sufferings He bore for us less ignominious,

-heaven He opens to our view less attractive, its rest less sweet, its joys
+glorious?
+Is the heaven He opens to our view less attractive, its

-less ravishing, its music less melodious?
-All that He did for them—He has
+rest less sweet, its joys less ravishing, its music less melodious?
+All that

-done for us; the blessings He bestowed upon them—He is willing to bestow
+He did for them — He has done for us; the blessings He bestowed upon them —

-upon us.
-The love He bears towards us and the blissful prospects He sets
+He is willing to bestow upon us.
+The love He bears towards us and the

-before us, are the same.
-Must there not be then the same obligations in both
+blissful prospects He sets before us — are the same.
+Must there not be then

-cases; and should there not therefore be a similar consecration?
+the same obligations in both cases; and should there not therefore be

 And how powerful an argument for devotedness to the